 Closely related to absence due to bereavement is family medical leave**,** whereby a worker needs time off to take care of a relative.

 On occasion, a member of staff might be summoned to serve as a juror in a court case, requiring them to be absent for up to a few weeks!
+Exceptional circumstances may apply to the duration or conditions of absence.
 This can often tricky for businesses as they’re under no obligation to pay their employees while they’re on jury duty.
 It’s up to you to decide how to handle this ahead of time so you’re ready whenever it occurs.

 Disciplinary

-Unauthorised leave, also known as being AWOL (absent without official leave) is a situation where an employee hasn’t shown up for work.
+Unauthorised leave, also known as unauthorised absence or being AWOL (absent without official leave), is a situation where an employee hasn’t shown up for work.
 This is a pretty serious problem, as there are very few circumstances where a member of staff is unable to let you know they’re not coming in, even if it’s just a quick and short text message!

 Now, although this post covers the main reason for staff absence, it is by no means an exhaustive list.
 ScheduleLeave allow you to configure your own leave types so you can record, track, and manage any kind of absence – no matter how unique the circumstances.